 As the U.S. economy moves toward clean energy and a lower carbon future, the U.S. Department of Energy (DOE) is seeking to partner with states, local governments, and public utilities and agencies to support the procurement and use of commercial or industrial products derived from anthropogenic carbon oxides.
 These efforts are enabled by provisions included in the Bipartisan Infrastructure Law (BIL) Section 40302.
 As part of the BIL, DOE’s Office of Fossil Energy and Carbon Management (FECM) and NETL, through the Carbon Conversion Program, will establish a demonstration grant program for eligible entities to procure and use carbon conversion products.
-A notice of intent concerning this opportunity can be found here
+The full funding opportunity announcement can be found here

 Eligible entities are defined as states, units of local governments, or public utilities and agencies.
 Eligible entities can learn more about the Utilization Procurement Grants (UPGrants) Program by visiting the Eligible Entities information page.
 Additional supporting information can be found by visiting the UPGrants Resources page.